linuxone-community-cloud/technical-resources/deploy-virtual-server.md

 ## First time setup

-1) After activating your account, log in.
+1) After activating your account, log in at https://linuxone.cloud.marist.edu/#/login

 * Enter your **user ID** and the **password** created during registration.
 * Click **Sign in**.